The media can’t ignore Marjorie Taylor Greene. Can they figure out how to cover her?

 And in an appearance One America News, another small cable network that has tried to outflank Fox News from the right, Greene declared “the bloodthirsty media” is “bringing out little pieces of things” and “twisting them into the story that they want the public to believe about me” by highlighting past social media posts that advocated killing top Democrats.

-She also went on a podcast hosted by conservative provocateur Dinesh D’Souza Wednesday to complain she is “being crucified” for “reading about things, posting about them and asking questions” on Facebook.
+She also went on a podcast hosted by conservative provocateur Dinesh D’Souza on Wednesday to complain that she is “being crucified” for “reading about things, posting about them and asking questions” on Facebook.

 And she has been using Trump’s favored platform, Twitter, to put out her message unfiltered.

-Note: (Correction: An earlier version of this article ijncorrectly referred to Marjory Stoneman Douglas High School in Parkland, Fla., as Parkland High School.
-This version has been updated.)